-The vulnerability as specified in ISO/IEC 24772-1 clause 6.4 is applicable to Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2024 6.4 is applicable to Fortran.
 Most language processors support much of the ISO/IEC/IEEE 60559:2011 standard and facilities are provided for the programmer to detect the extent of conformance.

 The rounding mode in effect during translation might differ from the rounding mode in effect during execution; most processors support the rounding mode being changed during execution under program control.
 A separate rounding mode is provided for input/output formatting conversions; this rounding mode is required to be supported and can also be changed during execution.